sahilrajput03/sahilrajput03/vim.md

 # Vim

+## Blow tips:

+- Use shift+d to delete from current character to the end of line
+- use shift+c to delete from current cahracter to the end of line and enter in edit mode.

 ## Using gg to to start of file and G to go to end of file ??
 MOST CONFUSING THING RIGHT??

 **Simply use [[ or ]] to go to start or end of file from now onwards.**